-Cost calculations are an essential part of planning a long-distance motorcycle tour, as they will help you understand all the expenses you are likely to incur.
+Cost calculations are essential to planning a long-distance motorcycle tour, as they will help you understand all the expenses you are likely to incur.

 Consider fuel costs along the route and other associated expenses, such as meals, accommodation, and sightseeing.
-This is an important step as it makes the cost of what you’re planning a reality.
+This is an important step as it makes the cost of your planning a reality.